IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

         src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

 These are some quotes which I liked.
-I have removed the quotes which are given as misattributed in <a href="https://en.wikiquote.org/wiki/Main_Page" target="_blank">Wikiquote</a>.
+I removed the quotes which are given as misattributed in <a href="https://en.wikiquote.org/wiki/Main_Page" target="_blank">Wikiquote</a>.
 >“I worked horribly strenuously, strange that one can endure that.”<sup id="a1"><a href="#f1">1</a></sup>

 >“People like us, who believe in physics, know that the distinction between past, present, and future is only a **stubbornly persistent illusion.**”